New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Bubble Decoding with Memory (BD-M)

-\textit{2) Uniform Puncturing with BD-M vs. Proposed Transmission Scheme with BD-M:}
+\textit{2) Uniform Puncturing with BD-M vs. TITT with BD-M:}

-Let $l_{i}'$ denote the number of transmitted symbols generated from the $i^{th}$ spine value required to successfully recover the message when using the proposed improved transmission scheme.
-The total computation amount of the proposed transmission scheme with BD-M can be expressed as
+Let $\ell_{i}'$ denote the number of transmitted symbols generated from the $i^{\rm th}$ spine value required to successfully recover the message when using the proposed improved transmission scheme.
+The total computation amount of the TITT with BD-M can be expressed as